angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 # Who do take-home assignments select for?

-If it isn't obvious at this point, both engineers are me.
-The junior engineer interviewed for ASAPP, the senior one for The Mets.
+At this point of this discourse it might help to point out both engineers in this story are me.
+The first was when I interviewed for ASAPP, the second was when I interviewed for the Mets.

-Now if I review either of these projects, I likely wouldn't know much about the engineer than what they created.
+Now if I were asked to review either of these projects, I likely wouldn't know much about the engineer than what they created.
 I wouldn't know how much time they spend on it or whether the framework of the question was familiar to them.
 I'd only know what I saw in front of me.

 The first project was extensive, clean, creative and beyond what I would expect candidates to hand in.
 The second project is incomplete, sloppy, and confusing - the result of a person cut short in the middle of building something many times smaller.
 The first contains nearly 1200 lines of significant code, the latter 81.
 If I were to judge the two, the first project is far better than the latter.